xenova/chat-downloader/docs/README.rst

-For a description of these options, as well as advanced command line use-cases and examples, consult the `Advanced Command Guide`_.
+For a description of these options, as well as advanced command line use-cases and examples, consult the :ref:`Command Line Usage` page.

 Python